How To Apply

 • Residential Matters

-Accommodation for our residential students is in a purpose-built residential centre, generally in multi-bedded dormitories.
+Accommodation for our residential students is in purpose-built boarding houses, generally in multi-bedded dormitories.
 Wherever possible we try to meet requests for room sharing.
-Pastoral staff live onsite during the course and all have DBS clearance.
+Pastoral staff stay onsite during the course and all have DBS clearance.

-Evening meals are taken together, and food is provided by our residential centre catering team, who are well used to catering for special dietary requirements.
+Evening meals are taken together, and food is provided by the catering team, who are well used to catering for special dietary requirements.
 We can only cater for dietary requirements if we know about them so please ensure details are completed on the Personal Information Form for each child.

 • Publicity